AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 But where is the best place for this?

-<sup> * react-native registers the components with the native system, which actually bundles and runs the app.
-[Expo](https://expo.io/) takes care of the iOS vs Android mapping.</sup>

 ###### Option A: Map 1 x Native : 1 x Web

-Mapping one React Native element to one browser element can be achieved in many ways - a has object, a Higher order component or a library.
-A library that does this particularily well is [react-native-web](https://github.com/necolas/react-native-web).
-It has rebuild the [react-native elements & API](https://github.com/necolas/react-native-web/blob/master/src/index.js) for the web, allowing React Native apps to produce web apps almost for free.
-Its a powerful and mature library, with web wrappers for many of ReactNatives - including ReactNative style objects.
+Mapping one React Native element to one browser element can be achieved in many ways - a hash object, a Higher order component or a library.
+A particularly mature & powerful library is [react-native-web](https://github.com/necolas/react-native-web). provides [react-native elements & API](https://github.com/necolas/react-native-web/blob/master/src/index.js) for the web, allowing React Native apps to produce web apps, with almost no effort.

-There are big limitations though:

-* limited semantic elements (e.g. no checkbox)
-* limited styling (e.g. no fixed positioning)
-* no clear development path to take web design to native
-* not compatible with react-native ui frameworks
+Our prototype needed the reverse workflow - but regardless, there are serious limitations that can effect styling and semantics.
 The project [self describes its use case](https://github.com/KodersLab/react-native-for-web#why-use-react-native-for-web) as cheap cross-platform with a [limited palette](https://necolas.github.io/react-native-web/storybook/?selectedKind=APIs&selectedStory=Clipboard&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel).

 ###### Option B: platform switching expressions in render logic

 Using expressions to render different markup per platform is possible.
-But I think it is quite obvious that arbitrary if/elses in a render function would quickly get messy.
-The platform is not a run-time variable, so it should not be treated as such.
+But messy.
+Plus, the platform is not a run-time variable, so it should not be treated as such.

 ###### Option C: Use domain components parametised by platform

-React components are functions with state, that build virtualDOM (domain), which maps to elements (platform).
-We can use functions to create React components _parametised_ with platform elements.
-Thus we essentially need a [function to create a function](https://www.ibm.com/developerworks/library/j-ft10/) (depending on your programming-heritage, you may want to rename `<component>Factory` with [`<component>Partial`](https://medium.com/functional-javascript/higher-order-functions-78084829fff4) in the example below)
+React components are functions that build virtualDOM (domain), which maps to elements (platform).
+We can use _another_ [function to create a React component](https://www.ibm.com/developerworks/library/j-ft10/) _parametised_ with platform elements.
+Depending on your programming-heritage, you may refer to this _creating function_       as a `<component>Factory` or a [`<component>Partial`](https://medium.com/functional-javascript/higher-order-functions-78084829fff4) in the example below:

-Lets start off with something analgous and work up to this:

-If I have a `Link` component and I want to "decouple" style from the component.
-One way is to use `react-css-modules`:
+First, lets look at how you can use idiomatic React to decouple style from a `Link` component using `react-css-modules`:

 ```js
 import css from 'react-css-modules';